This is the encrypted version of the Ltl Acorn 6310MC trail camera.

 Do not leave discharged batteries inside your Ltl Acorn camera for any prolonged length of time.
 The batteries will leak and this acid will corrode the circuit board.
 Battery leakage is very easy to spot and is not covered under the manufacturer warranty.

-Pakatak Ltd will always beat the prices available on Amazon UK for the Ltl Acorn wildlife camera range.
+Pakatak Ltd will always beat the prices available on Amazon UK for the Ltl Acorn wildlife trail camera range.
 Dealing direct with us also means much faster support and access to help direct from Ltl Acorn themselves should you require it.

 Ltl Acorn 6310MC / 6310WMC Trail Camera